 From a Bilingual Child to a Well-rounded Adult

-To start life as a bilingual is an advantage that will unroll with the years to come.
+To start life as a bilingual, in say a program that teaches Spanish for kids, presents a real-life learning experience that is an advantage that will reveal itself in the years to come.
 Primarily it is a base that will allow the individual to easily grasp more foreign languages.
-Accordingly, this contributes to forming a global mindset, thus expanding their social, cultural and geographical horizons.
-At last, language knowledge promises a path to becoming a successful individual that will contribute to a functional and better society.
+Accordingly, this contributes to forming a global mindset, thus expanding their social, cultural, and geographical horizons.
+At last, learning a second language promises a path to becoming a successful individual who contributes to a functional and better society.

 Reach out when you have questions on how to use Speech Blubs to improve speech at home!